antonytrupe/rfw/README.md

 magical portals that let you fast travel but age you based on normal travel speed

 ## TODO LIST
-1. pathing
+1. change the position calculation with respect to turning: https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation
-2. fight/flight/assist/social
+2. sliding around others
-3. healing/long/short rest
+3. pathing
-4. running away
+4. fight/flight/assist/social
-5. character age
+5. healing/long/short rest
-6. teleport
+6. running away
-7. touch controls
+7. character age
-8. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
+8. teleport
-9. random stats when spawning
+9. touch controls
-10. no moving while incapacitated/dying/dead
+10. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
-11. collision
+11. random stats when spawning
-12. strafing
+12. no moving while incapacitated/dying/dead
-13. package as exe/etc with electron
+13. strafing
-14. add steam support
+14. package as exe/etc with electron
-15. change the position calculation with respect to turning: https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation
+15. add steam support
 16. admin tool to interact with world
 17. stay centered on selected characters
 18. rightclick move the screen